FJA Contest Regulations

 - Reasons for nomination in brief (a few statements)

 - Applications must be submitted to the organizers prior to the deadline indicated on the website of the contest.

-- Submitted publications may be selectively placed on the website of the contest and in FJA annual reports availabale for non-commercial use.
+- Submitted publications and the links to the original sources may be selectively mentioned on the website of the contest and published in FJA annual reports availabale for non-commercial use.

 Selection of Winners